graphql-python/graphene/UPGRADE-v2.0.md

 ### Simpler resolvers

 All the resolvers in graphene have been simplified.
-If before resolvers must had received four arguments `root`, `args`, `context` and `info`, now the `args` are passed as keyword arguments and `context` and `info` will only be passed if the function is annotated with it.
+If before resolvers required four arguments `root`, `args`, `context` and `info`, now the `args` are passed as keyword arguments and `context` and `info` will only be passed if the function is annotated with it.